ithauront/diet/README.md

 To test the API, you can use tools like Insomnia or Postman.
 The first step is to create a user via the /users route and use the returned userId to authenticate.

- ⚠️ This API does not expose a public / route and will return a 404 if accessed directly without a defined path.

 #### ☁️ Deployment Notes